pizi-0/flutter-scrcpygui-companion/README.md

 > A companion app for my [Scrcpy GUI](https://github.com/pizi-0/flutter-scrcpygui), made purely to cater to my laziness to walk 2 feets to my table to start scrcpy.
 Probably not for most people.

 ## ✨ Key Features
-* Execute Scrcpy GUI commands remotely, such as:
+* Execute Scrcpy GUI commands from your devices, such as:
     * Start/stop scrcpy
     * Disconnect wireless devices